hulkhaugen/hassio-addons/nginx_ws/DOCS.md

 2. Check the Add-on configuration:
    - `HTTP Interface` is the port where you can access your site.
 Default is `8765`.
    - `base_folder` is where the site and config files will be stored.
 Default is `/config` which appears as `/addon_configs/5ec262d9_nginx_ws` outside the container.
-   - `site_name` is used for creating subfolders and configurations.
+   - `site_name` is used for configurations and creating subfolders.
    - `site_url` is used in the NGINX `<site_name>.conf` file.
 3. Start the Add-on and check the logs.
 If evereything went well, click on the `Open Web UI` button or open `http://<server-ip-adress>:8765`.
 Unless you have your own index.html file already in the html folder, you will see a NGINX welcome site.